Want to know how to become a bestselling author? Let’s dig into to this question via a cheeky little bugger wrote into the blog:

 Because, clearly, the author hasn’t revised enough.
 And if I tell them what really needs to happen — that they need to lose about 50% of their words — they’ll have an aneurysm.

-But, truthfully, if your word count is anything over 100k in children’s, it better be higher-than-high YA fantasy.
+But, truthfully, if your children’s book length is anything over 100k, it better be higher-than-high YA fantasy.
 And all those words better be good.
-Cutting words and scenes and “killing your babies,” as I like to put it, is one of the most hard-won revision skills any writer can have.
+Cutting words and scenes and “killing your darlings,” as I like to put it, is one of the most hard-won revision skills any writer can have.
 And it usually comes after you’ve done lots and lots and lots of revision in your life.
 Many debut authors haven’t yet learned how to make — and enjoy — this type of word sacrifice.
 It shows.

 Now, there’s also a real reason I usually balk at manuscripts with a high word count, besides my own busy inbox and the fact that most really wordy manuscripts reflect a lack of polish and revision.
 So, as we’ve already established, a lot of my highest word count submissions come from debut authors.
 For editors, debut authors are an exciting but fundamental risk.
 They’re untested in the marketplace, they could potentially lose the publisher a lot of money.